awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/configuring-lifecycle-hook-notifications.md

-# Configuring a notification target for a lifecycle hook<a name="configuring-lifecycle-hook-notifications"></a>
+# Configuring a notification target for lifecycle notifications<a name="configuring-lifecycle-hook-notifications"></a>

-You can add lifecycle hooks to an Auto Scaling group to perform custom actions whenever an instance enters a wait state\.
-You can configure notification targets to perform these actions using a variety of Amazon Web Services depending on your preferred development approach\.
+You can add lifecycle hooks to an Auto Scaling group to perform custom actions when an instance enters a wait state\.
+You can choose a target service to perform these actions depending on your preferred development approach\.

 The first approach uses Amazon EventBridge to invoke a Lambda function that performs the action you want\.
 The second approach involves creating an Amazon Simple Notification Service \(Amazon SNS\) topic to which notifications are published\.
 Clients can subscribe to the SNS topic and receive published messages using a supported protocol\.
-The last approach involves using Amazon Simple Queue Service \(Amazon SQS\), a messaging system that requires worker nodes to poll a queue\.
+The last approach involves using Amazon Simple Queue Service \(Amazon SQS\), a messaging system used by distributed applications to exchange messages through a polling model\.

 As a best practice, we recommend that you use EventBridge\.
 The notifications sent to Amazon SNS and Amazon SQS contain the same information as the notifications that Amazon EC2 Auto Scaling sends to EventBridge\.
 Before EventBridge, the standard practice was to send a notification to SNS or SQS and integrate another service with SNS or SQS to perform programmatic actions\.
 Today, EventBridge gives you more options for which services you can target and makes it easier to handle events using serverless architecture\.